maxiatanasio/php-design-patterns/creational/Builder/README.md

 The SuperRobotBuilder class sets how this particular type of Robot is made.
 This defines a robot "model".

+#### FlyRobotBuilder

+The FlyRobotBuilder class is another type builder that creates another type of robot

 #### RobotBuilderDirector

 The RobotBuilderDirectorClass knows how a Robot should be made and the steps needed.